 Behati Prinsloo Flaunts Baby Bump While Celebrating Daughter’s 1st B-Day With Adam Levine

-Glowing Behati Prinsloo showed off her growing baby bump alongside husband Adam Levine during the mother of all first birthday bashes for daughter Dusty Rose.
-You’ve got to see their unicorn balloon filled celebration.
+Behati Prinsloo showed off her growing baby bump alongside husband Adam Levine during the mother of all first birthday parties for daughter Dusty Rose.
+We’ve got their unicorn balloon filled celebration.

 While eagerly awaiting the birth of their second child, Adam Levine, 38, and pregnant wife Behahi Prinsloo, 28, made sure to let daughter Dusty Rose know she’s still the center of their universe.
 Their daughter turned one-year-old on Sept.
 21 and the couple had a blowout birthday party over the weekend to celebrate their first-born’s milestone.
 The Victoria’s Secret Angel showed off a pic from the bash and it featured the most elaborate ballon display we’ve ever seen!
 Three massive unicorns were put together in blue, purple and pink for the occasion, while a rainbow of other balloons in other shaped and sizes can be seen behind the happy couple.